 - Even water‐resistant timepieces should not be worn in a hot tub or shower.

-- Always rinse a water‐resistant watch off in fresh water after swimming or snorkeling to remove any salt or sand.
+- Always rinse a water‐resistant watch in fresh water after swimming or snorkeling to remove salt and sand.

-- Always keep the watch case away from magnets as they can damage the movement of quartz watches.
+- Keep watch cases away from magnets to prevent damage to movement of quartz watches.